SAP-samples/abap-cheat-sheets/01_Internal_Tables.md

   WITH UNIQUE KEY carrid connid
   WITH UNIQUE HASHED KEY countries COMPONENTS countryfr countryto.

-"primary_key explicitly specified + multiple secondary keys
+"Multiple secondary keys are possible

 DATA it20 TYPE TABLE OF zdemo_abap_fli
   WITH NON-UNIQUE KEY primary_key COMPONENTS carrid connid WITH NON-UNIQUE SORTED KEY cities COMPONENTS cityfrom cityto WITH UNIQUE HASHED KEY airports COMPONENTS airpfrom airpto.

-"Alias names for secondary table keys (and primary table key, too)
+"Alias names for secondary table keys (and also for the primary table key in the example)

 DATA it21 TYPE SORTED TABLE OF zdemo_abap_fli
   WITH NON-UNIQUE KEY primary_key ALIAS k1 COMPONENTS carrid connid city WITH NON-UNIQUE SORTED KEY cities ALIAS s1 COMPONENTS cityfrom cityto WITH UNIQUE HASHED KEY airports ALIAS s2 COMPONENTS airpfrom airpto.

-"Example for key usage using a LOOP AT statement; all are possible
+"Example for using table keys and alias names using a LOOP AT statement.
+"All of the statements below are possible.
+"Note that if the secondary table key is not specified (and if the USING KEY addition is not "used in the example), the primary table key is respected by default.
+"Further ABAP statements, such as READ or MODIFY, are available in which the key can be "explicitly specified to process internal tables.

 LOOP AT it21 INTO DATA(wa) USING KEY primary_key.
 "LOOP AT it21 INTO DATA(wa) USING KEY k1.